SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 Exchange 2016 provides a single unified management console that allows for ease of use and is optimized for management of on-premises, online, or hybrid deployments.
 The  *Exchange admin center*  (EAC) in Exchange 2016 replaces the Exchange Management Console (EMC) and the Exchange Control Panel (ECP) that were used in Exchange 2010 (but the name of the EAC virtual directory is still "ECP").
 Some EAC features include:

-- **List view** The list view in EAC has been designed to remove key limitations that existed in ECP.
+- **List view**: The list view in EAC has been designed to remove key limitations that existed in ECP.
 ECP was limited to displaying up to 500 objects and, if you wanted to view objects that weren't listed in the details pane, you needed to use searching and filtering to find those specific objects.
 In Exchange 2016, the viewable limit from within the EAC list view is approximately 20,000 objects.
 After the EAC returns the results, the EAC client performs the searching and sorting, which greatly increases the performance compared to the ECP in Exchange 2010.
 In addition, paging has been added so that you can page to the results.
 You can also configure page size and export to a .csv file.

-- **Add/Remove columns to the Recipient list view** You can choose which columns to view, and with local cookies, you can save your custom list views per machine that you use to access the EAC.
+- **Add/Remove columns to the Recipient list view**: You can choose which columns to view, and with local cookies, you can save your custom list views per machine that you use to access the EAC.

-- **Secure the ECP virtual directory** You can control access to the EAC from inside and outside your corporate network without affecting user access to their Outlook on the web options.
-For more information, see [Turn off access to the Exchange admin center](../architecture/client-access/eac-access.md).
+- **Secure the ECP virtual directory**: You can control access to the EAC from inside and outside your corporate network without affecting user access to their Outlook on the web options.
+For more information, see [Turn off access to the Exchange admin center](../architecture/client-access/disable-eac-access.md).

-- **Tool consolidation** The functionality of these management tools has been integrated into the EAC:
+- **Tool consolidation**: The functionality of these management tools has been integrated into the EAC:

   - The Public Folder administration console.